 While both TOC and lean ultimately improve the processes of organizations to the benefit of customers, lean thinking is more about eliminating waste while TOC is more about eliminating constraints.

-Utilize a powerful tool that is tried and tested by industry leaders for identifying, correcting, and analyzing bottlenecks in manufacturing and constraints in business processes. iAuditor by SafetyCulture can help you in applying the Theory of Constraints methodology and use existing data to determine which steps in your processes you need to focus on improving in order to increase your organization's profitability.
+Utilize a powerful tool that is tried and tested by industry leaders for identifying, correcting, and analyzing bottlenecks in manufacturing and constraints in business processes.
+SafetyCulture (formerly iAuditor) can help you in applying the Theory of Constraints methodology and use existing data to determine which steps in your processes you need to focus on improving in order to increase your organization's profitability.

 Erick Brent Francisco

 Erick Brent Francisco is a content writer and researcher for SafetyCulture since 2018.
 As a content specialist, he is interested in learning and sharing how technology can improve work processes and workplace safety.
 His experience in logistics, banking and financial services, and retail helps enrich the quality of information in his articles.

 Benefits Effective data management offers several advantages to organizations.
 For one, it enhances ...